-Spotted on Crowd Supply, the Open Game Station is an open source platform for building handheld 8-bit game consoles.
+Longan Labs has taken to Crowd Supply to launch the Open Game Station, an open source platform for building handheld 8-bit game consoles.
 While not a new concept, the idea here is that instead of being a single game, it's a sort of “PCB ecosystem” with modules that allow you to change code and customize the way you use it.

 The base “Game Board” looks reminiscent to a simplified PCB-based version of a PlayStation controller, with grips, a directional button pad, and A/B action buttons.
 In the middle, and towards the top of the controller section, however, are slots for expansion cards, which can include a 128 x 64 pixel monochrome display, buzzer, and AAA battery pack.
-In addition, the Pro Version comes with a sound sensor Card, 9-DoF sensor card, and an extension board to enable you to take advantage of more cards than with standard hardware.
+In addition, a Pro version comes with a sound sensor card, a 9DoF sensor card, and an extension board that enables you to take advantage of more cards than with standard hardware.

-The Open Game Station is based around an ATmega32U4 microcontroller, and can run games made for Arduboy, including the collection found here.
-The console is Arduino-compatible, and with the ATmega32U4’s HID capabilities, one could see all kinds of novel uses for the device, perhaps it could even be used as an auxiliary computer input.
+The Open Game Station is designed around an ATmega32U4 microcontroller, capable of running Arduboy games, including the collection found here.
+The console is Arduino-compatible, and with the ATmega32U4’s HID capabilities, one could see all kinds of novel uses for the device — perhaps it could even be used as an auxiliary computer input.

 The Open Game Station is now live on Crowd Supply, where the Basic and Pro models sell for $25 and $35, respectively.